Freddie Mercury: The life story you may not know

-Mercury tapped his art background to design the Queen crest shortly before the band’s first album in 1973.
-The crest features zodiac signs of the band: a crab for May, Leo lions for Deacon and Taylor, and a fairy under each lion for Mercury.
-The phoenix in the back guards the bandmates, and the Q at the center?
+Mercury tapped his art background to design the Queen crest shortly before the band's first album in 1973.
+The crest features zodiac signs of the band: a crab for Brian May, Leo lions for John Deacon and Roger Taylor, and a fairy under each lion for Mercury.
+The phoenix in the back guards the bandmates, and the "Q" at the center?
 Queen, naturally.

 1972: Larry Lurex

 While Queen was recording its first album with Trident Studios, the studio was also experimenting with recreating the "Wall of Sound" Phil Spector was widely using at the time.
 Mercury was enlisted to record a few tracks and brought in Brian May and Roger Taylor.
 The "Larry Lurex" name was a riff on '70s recording artist Gary Glitter combined with the metallic yarn Lurex.
 Glitter fans didn't get the joke and the parody bombed.